Patricia Allmer is on sabbatical until January 2018.

 Her edited collection Intersections: Women Artists/Surrealism/Modernism (MUP) came out in October 2016.
 Her illustrated This IsMagritte for Laurence King has been translated into German, Dutch, and Latvian, and was published in August 2016.

-Patricia curated and edited the catalogue for the award-winning major exhibition Angels of Anarchy: Women Artist and Surrealism (Manchester: 2009) (http://tinyurl.com/mdlypd), and co-curated, and co-edited the catalogue for Taking Shots: The Photography of William S. Burroughs (London: 2014).
-She has directed and co-directed a range of public programmes accompanying these exhibitions and constituting now open-access online resources (see http://tinyurl.com/k35pk5c).
+Patricia curated and edited the catalogue for the award-winning major exhibition Angels of Anarchy: Women Artist and Surrealism (Manchester: 2009, Prestel) (http://tinyurl.com/mdlypd), and co-curated and co-edited the catalogue for Taking Shots: The Photography of William S. Burroughs (London: 2014, Prestel).
+She has directed and co-directed a range of public programmes accompanying these exhibitions and which now constitute open-access online resources (see http://tinyurl.com/k35pk5c).
 She has contributed widely to exhibition catalogues and other publications.
 In 2010 she won a Philip Leverhulme Prize in recognition of her major contribution to scholarship on surrealism.

 Patricia gained her PhD from Loughborough University in 2005.
 Prior to arriving in Edinburgh she held a senior research post at Manchester Metropolitan University.
 She initiated and convened the 2009 Association of Art Historians’ Conference in Manchester, and organized and chaired Judy Chicago’s Manchester lecture and masterclass in 2011.
 She has given several media appearances, most recently in ITV’s Perspectives documentary on Magritte (2014).